 Taking good selfies can be challenging.
 You have to juggle poses, expressions, lighting setups, and technical information.

-1. Take a Selfie at Your Favourite Place
+1. 5 Selfie Ideas at Your Favourite Place

 You can describe the beauty of a location by taking a photo of yourself enjoying it.

-Express your love of travelling by snapping a good selfie in the outdoors, with plenty of natural lighting.
+Express your love of traveling by snapping a good selfie in the outdoors, with plenty of natural lighting.